johnnygizmo/blender-asset-phonebook/README.md

 - Your Name
 - Email Address
+- Contact Website (optional)
-- Website / Youtube Channel
+- Youtube Channel (optional)
 - Asset URL
+- Library Website (optional promotional website for library, required if Freemium or Premium)
 - Description of the general types of assets in your repo
-- Whether your library is 100% free or if there are paid tiers as well.
+- Whether your library is 100% free, freemium, or premium only  (if freemium or premium, please include a library website)